GUIDE 2024

 Business and grant proposals are never easy, but it is quite a lucrative business with the right mindset and skills.
 Furthermore, if you harness your freelancing skills, it can be quite liberating as well.

 Being a freelance proposal writer isn’t for everybody.
-Besides writing, you need to discuss the project, research grants, and other businesses, sign written contracts, and take complete responsibility if the proposed copy fails.
+Besides writing, you need to discuss the whole project management, research grants, and other businesses, sign written contracts, and take complete responsibility if the proposed copy fails.

 To get the necessary confidence when the latest job alert rings, you need to prepare.
 But with the latest mindset, freelancing becomes a way of life instead of a mere nine-to-five job.